c0g1t8/TwoWeeksReady-wiki/Creating a PR for Project Wiki.md

 # Creating a PR for Project Wiki

-Github Wikis can be configured such that only be edited by designated collaborators.
+Github Wikis can be configured such that they can only be edited by designated collaborators.
 This prevents other users from changing the Wiki content without a review process.

+In order to contribute to the Wiki, you will need an editable copy of the Wiki repository.
+Once you are satisfied with your changes, submit a PR with a link to your repository.

 ```Powershell
 # clone